qindroid/CSTCalendarApp/README.md

 * [Contents](#content)

 ## General Info
-This browser based web application to ...
+This browser based web application to allow BCIT CST students to schedule school related tasks, assignments, deadlines into one consolidated calendar and also view them all in one place.
+...

 ## Technologies
 Technologies used for this project: